Me Audrey Murray

 In addition to her research and dissemination activities, Beatrice has worked in the health and social services network to develop and implement a return-to-work program and collaborated with different actors (union, management, employees, executives, doctors, psychiatrists).
 She also has experience in diverse interventions such as training, organizational evaluation and analysis, psychological support, executive coaching and, conflict and violence prevention and management.

-Marie-Claude has over 10 years of experience as a coordinator, consultant and/or general human resources specialist.
+Marie-Claude Ouellet has over ten years of experience as a human resources coordinator, advisor and/or generalist.